djedi/WebHookSpy/README.md

 - The inspector and SSE stream require the access key to view requests
 - Webhook capture still works without the key (requests are recorded, just not viewable without auth)

+> **Important**: Secure endpoints follow the same 7-day inactivity expiration as regular endpoints.
+If your endpoint expires, **your access key becomes invalid**—the endpoint will be auto-recreated as a new, unprotected endpoint if someone hits the URL again.
+To keep a secure endpoint alive, ensure it receives activity (webhook requests, inspector visits, or API calls) at least once every 7 days.

 ### Rate Limiting

 To prevent abuse, WebhookSpy enforces per-IP rate limits: